IBM/data-prep-kit/README.md

 [tutorial](data-processing-lib/doc/simplest-transform-tutorial.md) and associated
 [noop implementation](transforms/universal/noop).

-### Run a Data Pipeline on Local Ray
+### Run a Jupyter notebook on Local Ray cluster
 Get started by building a data pipeline with our [example pipeline](./examples/) that can run on a laptop.
 To test this pipeline, you can download this repo as a zip file and get started.

 ### Automate a Pipeline
-The data preprocessing can be automated by running transformers as a KubeFlow pipeline (KFP).
+The data preprocessing can be automated by running transformers as a Kubeflow pipeline (KFP).
 See this simple transform pipeline [tutorial](kfp/doc/simple_transform_pipeline.md).
 See [multi-steps pipeline](kfp/doc/multi_transform_pipeline.md) if you want to combine several data transformation steps.